 Facebook and Twitter Ads Manager both provide a daily reach for their campaigns, which you can then utilize for your specific brand to calculate a personalized cost per thousand impressions.

-While your business may not regularly use social media currently, it is very likely that the majority of your customers are.
-With so many platforms available nowadays, it is highly likely that your customers are discussing your products or your services online – and you won’t know what is being said if you are not up to date with current social media platforms.
+While your business may not regularly use social media at present, it’s very likely that your customers are active on social media.
+With so many platforms available nowadays, it’s highly probable that your customers are discussing your products or services online – and you won’t know what’s being said if you’re not up to date with current social media platforms!

-Appeal to the younger generation
+Appeal to the Younger Generation